The interplay of phase fluctuations and nodal quasiparticles: ubiquitous Fermi arcs in two-dimensional d-wave superconductors

-We further find that in the intermediate regime of the crossover, the pair-scattering $\gamma$ causes the broadening of single-particle spectrum, accounting for the evolution of pseudogap and Fermi arcs.
-A straightforward calculation~\cite{supp_info} reveals that for $\gamma(T)<\abs{\Delta_{\bm{k}}}/\sqrt{2}$ the pseudogap emerges in the single-particle spectrum, and completely closes when $\gamma(T)=\abs{\Delta_{\bm{k}}}/\sqrt{2}$, which is slightly smaller than $\abs{\Delta_{\bm{k}}}$ because of the finite broadening of BCS peaks.
-This analysis intuitively leads to the Fermi arcs as shown in Fig.~\ref{fig:fig1}(b)-(c).
-Considering electrons labeled by the Fermi momentum, the pair-scattering rate $\gamma$ varies only gently via the Fermi velocity $v_F$, given the correlation length $\xi(T)$.
-For those momenta near anti-nodes which experience large $\abs{\Delta_{\bm{k}}}$ and $\gamma<\abs{\Delta_{\bm{k}}}/\sqrt{2}$, the spectrum is pseudogapped.
-Otherwise, for those momenta near the nodes, the spectrum becomes gapless and metallic.
-As temperature increases, the strong phase fluctuations lead to a decrease in $\xi(T)$ and a significant increase in $\gamma$, causing the arcs to grow, see Fig.~\ref{fig:fig1}(c), until the large Fermi surface is recovered eventually.
-The discussion above establishes a universal connection between phase fluctuations, pseudogap, and Fermi arcs for 2D nodal superconductors.
+Furthermore, the above analyses also intuitively explain the presence of Fermi arcs by taking into account the anisotropy of nodal gap $\abs{\Delta_{\bm{k}}}$, as shown in Fig.~\ref{fig:fig1}b~and~c.
+At a certain temperature in the normal state, for those momenta near anti-nodes which experience large $\abs{\Delta_{\bm{k}}}$, the spectrum can be pseudogapped.
+Otherwise, for momenta near the nodes, the spectrum remains metallic and a Fermi surface partially survives at these momenta.
+As the temperature increases, the enhanced phase fluctuations rapidly suppress $\xi(T)$ and cause the arcs to grow.
+As a result, we have established a universal connection between the phase fluctuations, pseudogap, and Fermi arcs in 2D nodal superconductors.